-The above charts show that Friday and Saturday had the most unbelted fatalities during the week.
-The chart below shows the 2017 unbelted fatalities by the time of day.
-The data shows that 7:00 p.m. and 9:00 p.m. had the highest number of unbelted fatalities, with 6:00 p.m., 4:00 p.m. and 10:00 p.m. coming in next for the highest number of unbelted fatalities in 2017.
+The above charts show that Sunday, Wednesday, and Friday had the most unbelted fatalities during the week.
+The chart below shows the 2020 unbelted fatalities by the time of day.
+The data shows that the highest number of unbelted fatalities occurred at 5:00p.m and 8:00 p.m. with 17 fatalities, followed by 4:00 p.m. with 16 fatalities.